alannahrodrigues27/PHMN-Matching-Algorithm/README.md

-This matching algorithm is to be used the the Pre-Health Mentor Network mentors and mentees forms.
+This matching algorithm was developed and to be used for the Pre-Health Mentor Network mentors and mentees forms.
 This repository contains the code for the algorithm, sample input and output files.
+As of 2024, the code is written in C++.